-- or see people that I don't like - ...not seeing family... - ...being alone...basically I spend every day on my own ...situations you can find yourself in with family... - 'family drama - ...when my friends start acting up and isolate me for no reason - ...anxious about going back to school after the school holidays...everyone finds school difficult at some point...school makes me sad and worried - ...bullying and being picked on...being bullied constantly - ...not being good enough...disappointing others... being underestimated...sometimes it motivates you
+- ...take it hard when my parents push me to do things but often it makes you feel like you don't want to or see people that I don't like - ...not seeing family... - ...being alone...basically I spend every day on my own - ...situations you can find yourself in with family... 'family drama - ...when my friends start acting up and isolate me for - ...anxious about going back to school after the school holidays...everyone finds school difficult at some point...school makes me sad and worried - ...bullying and being picked on...being bullied constantly - ...not being good enough...disappointing others... being underestimated...sometimes it motivates you

-- ...carbon emissions, the environment and the climate - ...Friends dying and worrying about dying... - ...social media...the news can make me sad... - ...worry about things that are happening now, things that you can't change but you wish you could - ...fake news...altered images...made up stories on social media...avoid all social media...all these images have been edited, they are so fake - ...bus times cause me anxiety...I have to get the college bus, which is always crowded and gives me anxiety
+- try because you aren't good enough.....can have a positive or negative effect.. - ...carbon emissions, the environment and the climate - ...Friends dying and worrying about dying... - ...social media...the news can make me sad... - ...worry about things that are happening now, things that you can't change but you wish you could - ...fake news...altered images...made up stories on social media...avoid all social media...all these images have been edited, they are so fake - ...bus times cause me anxiety...I have to get the college bus, which is always crowded and gives me anxiety